serre-lab/serrelabmodels/README.md

 ## Models:
 The repository currently includes the following models:
-1. hGRU
+1. fGRU
-2. fGRU
+2. hGRU
+3. hGRU Example
-3. KuraNet
+4. KuraNet
-4. Gamanet
+5. Gamanet

 ## Usage:
 ### Installing the module from pip